In-depth reviews

 Electric

 Entry-level cars feature a 24kWh battery pack, which is smaller than the ones fitted to some larger plug-in hybrid cars like the Range Rover Sport PHEV.
-Fiat says this will offer a range of up to 118 miles but in our experience, 100 miles seems more realistic.
-This short range means the base 500 is really only suitable as a second car – or strictly for pottering around town.
+Fiat says this will offer a range of up to 118 miles, but in our experience, 100 miles seems more realistic.
+This short range means the base 500e is really only suitable as a (very expensive) second car – or strictly for pottering around town.

 Charge time

-Every 500 also comes with at least 50kW rapid charging capability – matching the MINI Electric in this regard.
-The entry-level 500 with its smaller battery will recharge from 10-80% (around 90 miles) in 30 minutes.
-Go for one of the bigger-battery cars, and while they offer substantially more range, a faster on-board charger means they don’t take much longer to charge, getting from 10-80% charge (around 160 miles) in 35 minutes.
+As standard, the basic Fiat 500e can charge at speeds of up to 50kW – the same as a MINI Electric or Ora Funky Cat.
+This entry-level 500e with its smaller battery will recharge from 10-80% (around 90 miles) in 30 minutes.
+Go for one of the bigger-battery cars, and while they offer substantially more range, and a faster on-board charger (up to 85kW) means they don’t take much longer to charge, getting from 10-80% charge (around 160 miles) in 35 minutes.

 Most Popular